cranci1/AnimeGen/README.md

 </div>

 # AnimeGen
-AnimeGen, a mobile app developed in Swift that allows users to **save**, **generate**, and **share** anime images!
-Using public APIs to fetch the images.
+AnimeGen, an iOS/iPadOS app to **generate** and **save** anime images, using public APIs.
 GPLv3 Licensed.

 ```
-Copyright © 2023-2024 cranci.
+Copyright © 2023-2025 cranci.
 All rights reserved.

 AnimeGen is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by